 DIPLOMA IN TREASURY MANAGEMENT KEY FACTS

-Two online assessment (3 hours each).
-Two assignments.
+Two online assessments (3 hours each) and two assignments.

 Online course fee £505.
 Assessment fee £120.